 As discussed above, the final regulations apply to distribution in years beginning in 2025.
 Therefore, the annual distribution requirement if the owner dies after the RBD does not apply until 2025.
 The anti-stretch provisions of the SECURE Act apply to owners who die in 2020 or later.
 IRS Notices have made clear that the failure to make such annual distributions in 2021-2024 will not cause the plan to fail to be a qualified plan, and the beneficiary who failed to take the distribution will not be liable for an excise tax.
 Notice 2022-53, 2022-45 IRB 437, Notice 2023-54, 2023-31 IRB 382, Notice 2024-35, 2024-19 IRB 1051.
 (The 2022 Notice (but not the 2023 and 2024 Notices) stated that if the taxpayer had already paid an excise tax for a missed distribution, the taxpayer may request a refund.)
-There is no requirement in the final regulations that make-up distributions be made in 2025 for any such annual distributions that were not made in 2021-2024.
+Footnote 11 of the preamble to the final regulations clarifies that make-up distributions are not required in 2025 for any such annual distributions that were not made in 2021-2024, but the 10-year deadline is still determined from the date of the participant's death.
+"For example, if an employee died in 2020, then in 2025, there are six years remaining in the 10-year period without regard to whether the designated beneficiary took distributions in 2021, 2022, 2023, or 2024.
+In 2030, the designated beneficiary must take a distribution of the remaining account balance."
+Preamble to Final Regulations, n.11.
+The annual payments for the remaining years are determined using the relevant life expectancy at participant's death and subtracting by one for each subsequent year in the "applicable denominator" (even though no distributions were required in those years between 2021-2024).